fmbenhassine/unix-stream/README.md

 # Built-in components library

-XStream provides a toolbox of reusable components that mimic Unix's text utilities (and more).
+XStream provides a toolbox of reusable components that mimic Unix's commands (and more).
 Components are inspired by the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Mike_Gancarz:_The_UNIX_Philosophy) and are intended to be:

 * Small